skywalker-raj/VisualAIHackathon/README.md

 5. Test
 	This folder contains the main test.
 Legacy test or test using only selenium are under TraditionalTest.cs.
 	Whereas all the verification via Applitools are under VisualAITest.
+6. Data
-6. config.json file consist all the data like url, messages , username ,pwd etc.
+	The folder consist config.json file which contains the data like url, messages , username ,pwd etc.
+7. Executables
+	The folder contains the .exe files i.e. ChromeDriver in this case.